Adam Tambellini

-Adam Tambellini (born November 1, 1994) is a Canadian professional ice hockey forward who is currently playing for Rögle BK of the Swedish Hockey League (SHL).
+Adam Tambellini (born November 1, 1994) is a Canadian professional ice hockey forward who is currently playing for HC Davos of the National League (NL).
 Tambellini was selected by the New York Rangers in the third round (65th overall) of the 2013 NHL Entry Draft.

 Playing career

 Tambellini played top midget hockey in Alberta before playing three games with the Sherwood Park Crusaders in the Alberta Junior Hockey League during the 2010–11 season as a 16-year-old.
 He then continued his junior career, playing two seasons in the British Columbia Hockey League (BCHL) with the Vernon Vipers and the Surrey Eagles before committing to college hockey with the University of North Dakota in the National Collegiate Hockey Conference.

 After his selection by the Rangers at the 2013 NHL Entry Draft, Tambellini played just 16 games in his freshman year with the Fighting Hawks in 2013–14 season.
 He then opted to leave college to return to Canada to play major junior hockey in the Western Hockey League (WHL) after his rights were acquired by the Calgary Hitmen from the Portland Winterhawks on January 8, 2014.
 He regained his scoring touch in the WHL playing out the remainder of the season in producing 39 points in just 31 games.

 In his first full season with the Hitmen in 2014–15, Tambellini scored 86 points in 71 games to earn a selection to the East Second All-Star Team.
 On March 10, 2015, it was announced that Tambellini had signed a three-year, entry-level contract with the New York Rangers.

 In his first professional season with the Rangers organization, Tambellini was assigned to its AHL affiliate, the Hartford Wolf Pack for the 2015–16 season.
 In his rookie campaign, Tambellini finished with a promising 17 goals and 32 points in 74 games.